QUEK JIA QI

 Picture

-Based in Singapore, she has led and facilitated participatory workshops, site-specific installations, public programmes, and performances across the US, UK, Europe and Asia.
-Her work has been presented at the Singapore Archifest; Institute of Contemporary Arts, Singapore; CICA Museum, South Korea; Whiteconcepts Gallery, Berlin; Framer Framed, Amsterdam; Raven Row, London; The Yard Theatre, London; King’s College London; Goldsmiths, University of London; 5th Base Gallery, London; amongst others in the public streets of London, Singapore and New York City.
-She has also worked with Asia-Art-Activism research network, The Substation, and Serpentine Education & Projects, at Serpentine Galleries to develop cross-disciplinary public programmes such as Oceans*A*Part, Discipline the City: Shifting Concretes, and Power Walks.
+Quek Jia Qi is an artist and educator.
+Working at the intersection of art and pedagogy, she works in the ever-expanding field of social practice that engages in modes of reciprocity.
+Having led and facilitated participatory workshops, site-specific installations, public programmes, and performances across the US, UK, Europe and Asia, her work has been presented at the Singapore Archifest; Institute of Contemporary Arts, Singapore; CICA Museum, South Korea; Whiteconcepts Gallery, Berlin; Framer Framed, Amsterdam; Raven Row, London; The Yard Theatre, London; King’s College London; Goldsmiths, University of London; 5th Base Gallery, London; amongst others in the public streets of London, Singapore and New York City.
+She has also worked with Asia-Art-Activism research network, The Substation, and Serpentine Education & Projects, at Serpentine Galleries to facilitate and evaluate community-centred public programmes to define the role of arts in times of transition and social change.
 In 2017, Jia Qi was awarded the Social Art Award by The Institute for Art and Innovation e.V.
-She holds a BA (First-Class) Joint Honours in Fine Art & History of Art from Goldsmiths, University of London, UK, where she was mentored under Dr Janna Graham.
+She holds a BA (First-Class) Joint Honours in Fine Art & History of Art from Goldsmiths, University of London, UK.

 EDUCATION